hiyaamalik/Baymax_HealthcareCompanion/README.md

    ```

-3. Visit `http://localhost:8501` to interact with your healthcare assistant.
+3. Visit `https://baymaxhealthcarecompanion.streamlit.app/` to interact with your healthcare assistant.

-### Screenshots 📸
+### Meet Baymax📸

 ![Baymax - Healthcare Companion](https://i.pinimg.com/originals/3a/a8/51/3aa851a0f34d6703c7f0ac7ff6a41e8a.png)

+Baymax is a lovable and caring healthcare companion designed to comfort and assist those in need.
+Originally introduced in the animated movie Big Hero 6, Baymax is a friendly, inflatable robot with a deep commitment to helping others.
+His primary function is to offer medical care and emotional support, ensuring the well-being of those around him.
+With a gentle personality and an unwavering dedication to health, Baymax has become a symbol of compassion, making him the perfect guide for anyone navigating their wellness journey.

 ### Contributing 🤝